 /* jshint undef: true, unused: true */

-/* global MY_GLOBAL */
+/* globals MY_GLOBAL */

 You can use both multi- and single-line comments to configure JSHint.
 These comments are function scoped meaning that if you put them inside a function they will affect only this function’s code.